 - Rate Limiter - details traffic-shaping algorithms and distributed quota control that are typically enforced at the gateway edge.

-- API Security Patterns - complements gateway security responsibilities: authN/authZ, token policies, and boundary hardening.
+- API Security Patterns - complements gateway security responsibilities: authentication, authorization, token policies, and boundary hardening.

-- Inter-Service Communication Patterns - explains where gateway responsibilities stop and how downstream sync/async service communication takes over.
+- Inter-Service Communication Patterns - explains where gateway responsibilities stop and where downstream synchronous or asynchronous service communication takes over.

 - Inside Envoy: The Proxy for the Future - adds practical context on Envoy as a common L7 foundation for modern API gateway and ingress stacks.